galexandrade/herodev-io/content/blog/react-custom-hooks-giving-you-super-powers.md

 date: 2020-01-31T01:03:14.598Z
 title: React libraries being empowered by hooks
 description: >-
-  We will take a look on the most common libraries and how they havee been switching to hooks comparing how the code looks like before and after.
+  We will take a look on the most common libraries and how they have been switching to hooks comparing how the code looks like before and after.
 ---
+We will take a look on the most common libraries and how they have been switching to hooks comparing how the code looks like before and after.

 ![Powerful hooks](/assets/hooks.jpg "Powerful hooks")

 _\-Image by Leticia Andrade-_